ibm-cloud-docs/vpc/conref.md

 service instance access to **All instances** or to your specific Secrets Manager instance.
 Assign the **Writer** service access role.
 For more information, see
 [Granting access between services](/docs/account?topic=account-serviceauth#create-auth).
 {: #load-balancer-grant-service-auth}

+# Content referenced for  x86 instance profiles
+{: #x86-instance-profile-conrefs}

+The profile families are Balanced, Compute, Memory, Ultra High Memory, Very High Memory, and GPU.
+{: #x86-profile-families}

+# Content referenced for custom images
+{: #custom-image-conrefs}

+All custom images must meet the following requirements:
+- Contain a single file or volume
+- Is in qcow2 or vhd format
+- Is cloud-init enabled
+- The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images)
+- Size doesn't exceed 250 GB
+- The minimum size is 10 GB.
+For any image that is less than 10 GB, the size is rounded up to 10 GB.
+{: #custom-image-requirements-list}

+For more information about custom images, see [Getting started with custom images](/docs/vpc?topic=vpc-about-custom-images).
+{: #custom-image-information-link}